 Water|Ways was adapted from an exhibition organized by the American Museum of Natural History (New York) and the Science Museum of Minnesota (St. Paul), in collaboration with Great Lakes Science Center (Cleveland), Field Museum (Chicago), Instituto Sangari (Sao Paulo), National Museum of Australia (Canberra), Royal Ontario Museum (Toronto), San Diego Natural History Museum, and Science Centre Singapore.

-The Utah tour of Water|Ways is presented by Utah Humanities in partnership with local exhibition hosts: Fremont Indian State Park Museum with Snow College Library - Richfield, Kanab Heritage House with Kanab Heritage Museum, Swaner Preserve & EcoCenter, and the John Wesley Powell River History Museum.
+The Utah tour of Water|Ways is presented by Utah Humanities in partnership with local exhibition hosts: Fremont Indian State Park Museum with Snow College Library - Richfield, Kanab Heritage Museum, Swaner Preserve & EcoCenter, and the John Wesley Powell River History Museum.

 H20 Today Exhibition Tour

 Water is wonderful.
 But water is limited.
 And fragile.
 H2O Today explores the beauty and essential nature of water, our planet’s lifeblood.
 Through immersive content, interactives, and digital media, the exhibition explores the diversity and challenges of our global water sources, as well as Utah’s unique relationship with water.
 What does water mean to you?

 “No water, no life.
 No blue, no green.” – Sylvia Earle, oceanographer

 Visit the Smithsonian's H20 Today exhibition and participate in great local activities!

 - January 21 – April 19, 2021 | West Valley Arts at the Utah Cultural Celebration Center, 1355 West 3100 South, West Valley City, UT 84119, 801.965.5100 | WEST VALLEY CITY ACTIVITIES